Bassitt struck by liner, Athletics lose 9-0 to White Sox

 TRAINER’S ROOM

-Athletics: Manager Bob Melvin said he talked to INF-OF Chad Pinder (strained right hamstring) and he feels great.
+Athletics: Melvin said INF-OF Chad Pinder (strained right hamstring) is feeling great.
 Pinder hit a two-run homer in his second rehab game with Triple-A Las Vegas on Monday.
 “I still think we’re targeting five games and looking at home,” Melvin said.

 White Sox: C Yasmani Grandal (torn left knee tendon) is continuing his rehab assignment with Charlotte.
 He went 4 for 11 in four games with Double-A Birmingham.
-Manager Tony La Russa was noncommittal when asked how many games Grandal would need at Charlotte, but he called the move “a very healthy sign.” … CF Luis Robert got the day off.
+La Russa was noncommittal when asked how many games Grandal would need at Charlotte, but he called the move “a very healthy sign.” … CF Luis Robert got the day off.

 UP NEXT